vamshi4001/website/README.md

-# cryptocollect
+# Vamshi Website
-A collection of cryptocurrencies with their prices in USD and INR for comparison. http://check.confusedcoin.com
+Minimal and Clean portfolio of mine, created using the crypto app base and modified accordingly. http://vamshi.mycollect.in